theironcook/Backbone.ModelBinder/README.md

 ## Bindings Hash syntax - Converters
 You can also define Converters with your bindings.
 Converters are just functions that allow you to keep your views formatted differently than your Model attributes or perform type conversion.
-All previous examples just defined a JQuery selector without explicitly naming it 'selector' but if you pass in multiple options you must specify the selector with a name.
+All previous examples just defined a jQuery selector without explicitly naming it 'selector' but if you pass in multiple options you must specify the selector with a name.

 ````
   <input name="phoneNumber"/>